menco22/DLA_laboratories_mencucci/lab3/readme.md

 ## Theoretical Background

 ### Transformers
 Transformers are the current state-of-the-art in deep learning for NLP and vision tasks.
 Their key innovation is the **self-attention mechanism**, which enables the model to weigh relationships between tokens dynamically, regardless of their position in the sequence.
-This allows parallelization and makes them more efficient than RNNs or LSTMs.

 Key components:
 - **Input/Output embeddings**: map tokens to continuous vector representations.